Skip to main content

 1 mentions Positive Neutral Negative

-Users generally find the game to have great replay value, indicating that it offers enough content and variety to encourage multiple playthroughs.
+Users generally find the game has great replay value, indicating it remains engaging and enjoyable over multiple playthroughs.

 • “Great replay value, at least for me.”